midlantica/LovelyBunchOfCoconuts/content/memes/thomas-sowell/the-left-attempts-to-silence-ideas-they.md

 ---
-title: "The left attempts to silence ideas they"
+title: 'The left attempts to silence ideas they'
 ---

 ![The left attempts to silence ideas they](/memes/thomas-sowell/the-left-attempts-to-silence-ideas-they.jpg)

-The left attempts to silence ideas they
+"The Left's attempts to silence ideas they cannot or will not debate are a confession of intellectual bankruptcy" — Thomas Sowell